amaximus/ematrica_hu/README.md

 #### General

-The entity created will be named e.g. `sensor.abc123` (see example configuration below)
+The entity created will be named based on the specified plate number e.g. `sensor.abc123` (see example configuration below)

 The state of the sensor will be the number of days till the first highway sticker expires.